 Free radicals are formed during endurance exercise and it is suggested that vitamin E supplementation may aid in the protection against exercise-induced muscle injury.
 It is also suggested that vitamin E may reduce fatigue and improve physical endurance.

 Thiamine (as Thiamine Mononitrate)

 Thiamine is an essential water-soluble B vitamin (B1) that plays a vital role in the support of neuronal connections and mental function.
 Since it is soluble in water, the body does not store a significant amount, therefore, deficiency can occur in as little as two weeks of inadequate intake.
-Nervous system disorders, such as anorexia nervosa, can manifest in the setting of thiamine deficiency.
+Nervous system disorders can manifest in the setting of thiamine deficiency.